Timeline Calendar View

 4. Set checkbox for several years and topics and press Execute button: search result for all checked topic rows is created and opened in the Explorer

 The third option is pretty fast, as the original folder is opened.
 However, this option ignores any given filter value (see below).
 All other options create a search result folder with linkfiles, similar to a catalog which can be browsed.
 This may take some time, but you can then chronologically view images from different locations (folders) in your filesystem.
-You may then also set the option Display Creation Date
+You may then also set the option Display Creation Date, and sort the result directory by the Created [Ascending] column.

 icon_tip Important